 View our entire product range of over 7000 lines in stockGo to Products ›

 Choice is good.
 Choice is healthy.
 Having options allows us to select the most relevant, the most efficient, the most cost-effective, the most attractive, the most compatible option.
 A “one size fits all” approach is rarely auspicious unless one is purchasing a pair of socks.
-Sartorial convenience aside, choice is what people want.
+Sartorial convenience aside, the choice is what people want.
 We want to be presented with options and make our own decisions based on what is best for us.
 This is particularly apt in the bearings industry today.
 Choice allows businesses to select the most efficient solution for their specific projects.
-Manufacturers who are able to provide their customers with a range of products and provide unpartisan advice on the best product range for a given application are surely much more relevant than those who restrict themselves to one material and attempt to “shoe-horn” it into applications where something else is more suited?
+Manufacturers, who are able to provide their customers with a range of products and provide unpartisan advice on the best product range for a given application are surely much more relevant than those who restrict themselves to one material and attempt to “shoe-horn” it into applications where something else is more suited?
 Here Craig Clydesdale explores the benefits of product choice and the folly of manufacturers who restrict themselves to just one.

 Since the very first bearing was patented by the British inventor Philip Vaughan in the 18th century, plain bearings have been made from a multitude of materials to suit a vast range of applications.
 Typical materials have been wood, bronze, steel/composite, ceramic, glass, sapphire, plastic to name but a few.
 The list is endless.